Azure/secrets-store-csi-driver-provider-azure/examples/kind/README.md

 # KIND Demo

 [kind](https://github.com/kubernetes-sigs/kind)(Kubernetes in Docker) is a tool for running local Kubernetes clusters using Docker container “nodes”.
-Azure CSI Driver will work in kind using Service Principal.
+Azure Key Vault Provider for Secrets Store CSI Driver will work in kind using Service Principal.

 ## Prerequisite